pathuey/database/db-23c-fundamentals/authorization/dv-unified-auditing-auth.md

 ### Objectives

-In this lab, you will:
+In this lab, you will perform the following steps:
 * Log in to SQL*Plus as user <code>SYS</code> and then grant the <code>AUDIT_ADMIN</code> to user <code>HR</code> in a PDB.
 * As user <code>HR</code>, try to create a unified audit policy.
 * Connect as a user who has been granted the <code>DV_OWNER</code> role, and then authorize <code>HR</code> user to have unified auditing authorization.